Working in College

-Eligibility is based upon desire to work (which is indicated on the FAFSA), class level, and need.
-Students may reduce the amount on the award notice if less work is anticipated.
-Note: unlike other employment, earnings from Federal work-study jobs are disregarded whe determing future financial aid eligibility.
+Eligibility is based upon desire to work (which is indicated on the FAFSA), class level, and financial need.
+Students may reduce the amount of work study offered in their accesSPoint if less work is anticipated.
+Note: unlike other employment, earnings from Federal work-study jobs are disregarded when determining future financial aid eligibility.

 Stevens Point Community